 There’s also a risk for a recurring calf muscle strain within one to two weeks of the initial injury.
-About 30 percent of people with muscle injuries end up having repeated injuries.
+About of people with muscle injuries end up having repeated injuries.
 The chances are greater among athletes who continue to play the same sports and people using the same muscles over and over again.
 Allowing yourself enough recovery time is critical to your calf muscle treatment.

 It’s also possible to develop a herniated muscle as a result of a torn calf.
 This occurs when your calf muscle protrudes underneath your skin, creating a visible bump.
 While not necessarily painful, this lump must be treated by a doctor to avoid further muscle injury.

 While you shouldn’t resume normal activities until your calf muscle heals, there are some stretches that can complement rest and other treatment measures.
 Stretching not only helps with recovery of your affected muscles, but it can also help your knee and ankle joints remain stabilized and mobile.

 Ask your doctor about the following exercises you can try at home during your calf muscle recovery: